fenichelar/ember-simple-auth-token/README.md

 To debug JSON Web Token issues, see [jwt][jwt].

 The JSON Web Token authenticator supports both separate access tokens and refresh tokens.
 By specifying the `tokenPropertyName` and the `refreshTokenPropertyName` to the same value, the same token will be used for both access and refresh requests.
-For more information about refresh tokens, see [this blog](blog-refresh-token).
+For more information about refresh tokens, see [this blog][blog-refresh-token].

 ### Authorizer Mixin